Three days of design, code, and content

 An Event Apart, as the name says, is special indeed.
 But what happens when you leave?
 How will you act on what you’ve learned?
 This talk by master of design evangelism Berkun will show you how to bend the brains of your coworkers and clients to your will!
 You’ll get great advice on educating, inspiring and leading people who weren’t even at the show.
 Don’t miss this fun closing talk that will ensure you get as much value from your time after An Event Apart as you did during.

-Touchscreens are everywhere now, even the desktop, and this workshop tells you what you need to know to make the most of them.
+Touchscreens are everywhere now, even the desktop, and this full-day session tells you what you need to know to make the most of them.
 Fingers and thumbs turn desktop design conventions on their head, with the ergonomics of handheld devices demanding entirely new design patterns for both web and apps.
 Handheld touchscreen design introduces ergonomic concerns that are new to many digital designers; it’s no longer just how your pixels look but also how they feel.

 At the same time, touch gestures have the opportunity to sweep away buttons, menus, and windows from mobile devices—but gesture design takes care and education.
 Find out how to do it the right way.
 This workshop takes a heads-down, practical, actionable approach to touchscreen—with working guidelines, rich examples, illuminating exercises, and a busload of new rules that bust the “settled” conventions of the desktop.
 You’ll learn: